 One of the things I’ve always enjoyed about living in Belize is how small the country is.
-If I so choose, I can be on the Caribbean Shores for the Sunrise, experience a cascading waterfalls at noon, zipping through the canopies by mid afternoon, and back on the island just in time to enjoy the glorious sunset.
+If I so choose, I can be on the Caribbean Shores for the Sunrise, experience a cascading waterfall at noon, zip lining through the canopies by mid-afternoon, and back on the island just in time to enjoy the glorious sunset.

 In the past, this came with some restrictions.
 Most of the times, our guests would have to spend an overnight to enjoy these adventures.
 However, we were recently invited to experience the towering waterfalls of the Mayan Mountain – Macal River in a one day experience.

 Our journey commenced around 6:30AM, when we met up at Tropic Air to be on the 7AM flight.
 At the airport, we were greeted by Oscar of Balaam Eco Adventure, our host for the day.
 I was looking forward to going on this new adventure!!
 After a short 13-minute flight, we landed in Belize City and were greeted with a large smile from our driver Onil; He’s quite a character.
 After a light breakfast, we are on our way.

 We drove to Benque Viejo, where the access point to the Rio Frio Waterfalls is located.
 The 2 hour drive to Benque is very scenic.
 As you make your way along the Western (George Price) Highway, you get the chance to experience the various eco systems that exists within our environment.
 Beauty unfolds as the flat lands turn into valleys, and the valleys turn into mountains.
 Roaring rivers bordering the highway alert you that you’re almost at your destination.

 Once in Benque, the journey becomes just a little bumpier – as you take the off path route.
 With every turn in the road, you’re climbing higher into the mountains.
 After about 40 minutes, you arrive at your base point.
 This is where you can use the restroom, and change into your fun gear – prepare to get wet!